davanmur/ITWS4500/README.md

 ## Final Project

-This is the complete version of the personal project developed in Web Science Systems.
+This is the complete version of the personal project developed in my Web Science Systems class.
 It is meant to be a website which gathers and displays all pertinent information a person might want to see when they first wake up as well as meeting the various specified requirements for the assignment (such as displaying the graphics).